logprime/T1-P5-Vehicle-Detection/T1-P5-DJ-writeup.md

 Next I played with  various colorspaces, and found false positives in using some of them.
 This is shown below:-

 ![False Positive HLS][image61]

 ![False Positive LUV][image62]

-I found that with lower count of pixels_per_cell, running time and memory resources for hog extraction are high.
+A lower count of pixels_per_cell increased run time and memory resources for hog extraction.
 I also found that using 3 color channels gave better accuracy than single channel hog features.

 Finally I settled on following hog features:-
 * orientations    = 9